RKKOYA/LegacyTrack/README.md

 1. Navigate to the releases on the right to download the specified release version.
 You should be getting a .zip file.
 2. Unzip the .zip file and you should be getting two zipped folders; one for LegacyTrack and the other for LegacyTrackC.
 Each zipped folder contains the neceessary resource pack files.
 3. Move those .zip folders over to the minecraft resourcepacks folder.
-4. In the game, navigate to options -> resourcepacks and load LegacyTrack during survival mode.
+4. In the game, navigate to options -> resourcepacks and load LegacyTrack.
 In creative mode, load LegacyTrackC on top of LegacyTrack; unload LegacyTrackC when switching back to survival mode.

 ## How it works
-Sound events are used in Minecraft to indicate what sound file to use (e.g.: on creative mode, the music.creative sound event is used to play background music that belongs to that event).
+Sound events are used in Minecraft as of 1.21.8 to indicate what sound file to use (e.g.: in the badlands biome, the 'music.overworld.badlands' sound event is triggered).
 There are sound events for background music that are triggered based on the corresponding events:
 * User Interface
   * music.menu